I’ve been anxiously anticipating this week since I returned from Rwanda nearly 10 months ago.

 Fortunately, some reporters have given this some thought.
 Tom Giles covered the Rwandan genocide as producer for BBC News.
 He wrote a great article back in 2004 (Media failure over Rwanda’s genocide) where he tackled the accusations that media underplayed the horrors happening in Rwanda.

-Most honorably, he admitted that media had missed an opportunity to lobby for action.
+He admitted that media had missed an opportunity to lobby for action.
 He says, “What the viewers in London weren’t seeing in scale was what I saw in pictures arriving back in Nairobi – of corpses piled high, decaying skulls and skeletons, terribly-injured children.”

-International media has also been accused of only reporting the reaction to the genocide–the spillover of thousands of Rwandan refugees, many of whom were evacuating following participation in the gruesome genocide.
+International media has also been accused of only reporting the reaction to the genocide–the spillover of thousands of Rwandan refugees, many of whom were evacuating following participation in the genocide.

 Giles remembers, “London now wanted human stories from the camps, of getting aid to the refugees, of babies born in misery.
 It was clear even then that this was not a story of refugees or of some distant civil war but of a systematic genocide still being carried out.
 But it was hard to get this message across – this was a complicated story in a country few people had heard of.
 Refugees were, at least, a simpler issue.”